bl4drnnr/detectron2-flask-api/README.md

 There are 3 endpoints available to use.

 1. `POST /api/detect-area-base64` - this endpoint receives `base64` encoded picture string.
 As a result, you will get another `base64` encoded string with bounded boxes and detected areas.
-2. `GET /api/detect-area-all` - you can put images you want to detect areas for into `/input/images` folder and trigger this endpoint.
+2. `POST /api/detect-area-all` - you can put images you want to detect areas for into `/input/images` folder and trigger this endpoint.
 As a response you will get `base64` encodede strings with outputs in form of bounded boxes and detected areas.
 3. `POST /api/detect-area-by-name` - works in the same way as `POST /detect-area-all` endpoint, but the only thing you need to do is to specify image(s) you want to detect areas for.

 #### Payloads